junwoo091400/tvc_drone/README.md

 - **drone_gnc**: Contains the GNC algorithms to control the drone.
 This is the only package that needs to be copied on the Raspberry Pi for real tests.
 - **drone_utils**: Provides many utilities, as well as the launch files to run the code.
 - **real_time_simulator**: Real-time rocket simulator and GUI.
 See original repo for more information.
-- **drone_simulator_interface**: Interface to use the real time simulator with the drone.
-Transforms drone topics to rocket topics and vice versa.
 - **rqt_ez_publisher**: External tool used in the GUI.

 Each package contains its own readme file with more information.